Disneyland’s Apple Pie Caramel Apples

 4. Frequently Asked Questions

-5. More Favorite Disney Treats
+6. More Favorite Disney Treats

-8. Disneyland’s Apple Pie Caramel Apples Recipe
+8. Disney Apple Pie Caramel Apples Recipe

-These Apple Pie Caramel Apples are a must have every time we go to Disneyland.
-My college friend, Nathan, first introduced them to me when we visited Disney recently and they’ve instantly shot to the top of my Disney food list.
-Creamy caramel, tart apples, a cinnamon graham cracker crust, the combination is perfection!
-Plus they’re so cute!
-These gourmet caramel apples are a hit at any birthday party, Halloween bash, or just a fun weekend treat.
+These apple pie caramel apples are a must-have every time we go to Disneyland!
+Creamy caramel, tart apples, and a cinnamon graham cracker crust, the combination is perfection!
+Plus they are so cute to look at!
+It doesn’t take long to make them and they are easier than you think.
+These gourmet caramel apples are a hit at any birthday party, Halloween bash, or just a fun weekend treat!

 Ingredients in Apple Pie Caramel Apples

-• Melting chocolates or chocolate chips
+• Chocolate chips – Melting chocolates or chocolate chips for the outside layer of the caramel apples.

 Tips for Perfect Apple Pie Caramel Apples